hchenqi/WndDesign/README.md

 ### Test

 Defines some Test.h files that serve as both develop examples and test cases.
-Each test example can be tried out by removing the preceding comment mark `//` from its corresponding `#include<>` line.
+Each test example can be tried out by removing the preceding comment mark `//` from its corresponding `#include<>` line in `test.cpp`.

-## Concepts
+## Concepts and Implementation

 ### Window Hierarchy